Star Trek 4 (unproduced film): Matt Shakman

 Pine stated in March 2022 that he had not seen a script for the film, but the cast was excited to return.
 Saldaña reiterated this, and both actors said the group felt they would be honoring Yelchin's memory by continuing the series.
-Urban expressed interest in returning but had a potential scheduling conflict with his series The Boys (2019–present).
+Urban expressed interest in returning but had a potential scheduling conflict with his series The Boys (2019–2026).
 Pine suggested in April that the next film should have a smaller budget and focus on pleasing existing Star Trek fans rather than hoping to make as much money as an MCU film.
 Variety reported that Pine's salary for the film was US$13 million.
 Crew members had been hired and soundstages had been set, ahead of a planned filming start in mid-2022.
 Creature designer Neville Page and makeup designer James MacKinnon were both hired to return from previous Star Trek projects.
 Around that August, work on the film was halted, its crew was let go, and the planned filming start was dropped.
 MacKinnon believed script issues were the cause of the shutdown.
 By that time, Shakman had been approached by Marvel Studios about directing their film The Fantastic Four: First Steps (2025).
 He decided to leave the Star Trek film since work on it had stalled while The Fantastic Four: First Steps had momentum.
 Shakman's decision was revealed at the end of the month.
 Paramount lamented that "the timing didn't align" for Shakman to work on both films.
 The Star Trek film was still considered a top priority for the studio, which immediately began searching for a new director.
 It was removed from the studio's release schedule soon after.
 Shakman declined to reveal details about the story because he believed his version of the film was still in development.